MyST frontmatter (inherits authors, bibliography from myst.yml)

 Key Advantages:

-Theoretical Consistency: Solutions always respect economic bounds, preventing issues like negative precautionary saving.
+Theoretical Consistency: Prevents negative precautionary saving.

 For complete theoretical development see The Method of Moderation.